Due process: United States

 The Fifth and Fourteenth Amendments to the United States Constitution each contain a Due Process Clause.
 Due process deals with the administration of justice and thus the Due Process Clause acts as a safeguard from arbitrary denial of life, liberty, or property by the government outside the sanction of law.
 The Supreme Court of the United States interprets the clauses as providing four protections: procedural due process (in civil and criminal proceedings), substantive due process, a prohibition against vague laws, and as the vehicle for the incorporation of the Bill of Rights.

 Others

 Various countries recognize some form of due process under customary international law.
 Although the specifics are often unclear, most nations agree that they should guarantee foreign visitors a basic minimum level of justice and fairness.
-Some nations have argued that they are bound to grant no more rights to aliens than they do to their own citizens, the doctrine of national treatment, which also means that both would be vulnerable to the same deprivations by the government.
+Some nations have argued that they are bound to grant no more rights to foreigners than they do to their own citizens, the doctrine of national treatment, which also means that both would be vulnerable to the same deprivations by the government.
 With the growth of international human rights law and the frequent use of treaties to govern treatment of foreign nationals abroad, the distinction, in practice, between these two perspectives may be disappearing.